-As a global city and the capital of Portugal, Lisbon is widely-connected by air, land, and sea.
-The transportation system is efficient and the options are plenty — tram, buses, metro, trains, funiculars, and ferries — making Lisbon an excellent base if you plan to travel not just within the city but to other parts country.
+As a global city and the capital of Portugal, Lisbon is widely connected by air, land, and sea.
+The transportation system is efficient and the options are plenty — tram, buses, metro, trains, funiculars, and ferries — making Lisbon an excellent base if you plan to travel not just within the city but also to other parts of the country.

 If you are making Lisbon your jump-off point to other nearby attractions, here are some of the places that you can visit on a day trip.
 In this article, we’re including tours available on Klook and links to them, just in case you are thinking of purchasing tickets online or joining a guided tour.

 WHAT'S COVERED IN THIS GUIDE?